agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 [mid]: https://en.wiktionary.org/wiki/midtable

 Determining which team is the gatekeeper of each season seems like a good question to answer with data.
-We can look for a team that is good at beating low-level competitors, but fails against the top teams.
+I can look for a team that is good at beating low-level competitors, but fails against the top teams.

 ## Gatekeeper Score

-To find the gatekeepers of each season, we need to define some metric to measure them by.
+To find the gatekeepers of each season, I need to define some metric to measure them by.
 I will use what I call the **gatekeeper score**.

 The gatekeeper score is the win percentage against teams that finished